lestec-al/files/README.md

 Warning: there may be bugs in the program.

-For linux debian (xubuntu tested) users there is a fully functional version in file "files linux app", which is enough to download and run.
+For linux debian (xubuntu tested) users there is a fully functional version.
+You need to download this project, extract and run "files app".
 For others:
 - install Python (version 3.9 or higher)
 - install PySimpleGUI (https://pysimplegui.readthedocs.io/en/latest/#installing-pysimplegui)
 - install Send2Trash (https://pypi.org/project/Send2Trash/)